D-Aarti/Power-BI-super-store-dashboard/README.md

 #  Power BI Superstore Dashboard

-##Welcome to the Power BI Superstore Dashboard — a fully interactive and insightful dashboard that transforms raw sales data into powerful business intelligence.
+## Welcome to the Power BI Superstore Dashboard
+A fully interactive and insightful dashboard that transforms raw sales data into powerful business intelligence.
 Designed for dynamic exploration, this dashboard provides a complete view of performance across regions, categories, and customer segments.

 ## Key Features
 📌 Sales Overview – Total sales, profit, and quantity sold with intuitive KPIs